Easy, No-Cook Christmas Candies

 Candy Bark Recipes

-- Three 6-ounce packages semisweet chocolate chips OR 1 pound white candy coating
+- Three 6-ounce packages of semisweet chocolate chips or 1 pound of white candy coating

-- 1 cup chopped nuts (unsalted peanuts, toasted unblanched almonds, walnuts, pecans, or Macadamia nuts)
+- 1 cup of chopped nuts (unsalted peanuts, toasted unblanched almonds, walnuts, pecans, or Macadamia nuts)

 - Line a 10x15-inch pan with parchment paper or waxed paper to cover the bottom of the pan.

 - Melt the chocolate chips or candy coating with the shortening following package directions.

 - When completely melted, stir in chopped nuts.

 - Turn mixture into prepared pan and spread to distribute nuts evenly.

 - Chill until firm.
 Break into pieces.